pretaa-com/interview-items-api/INTERVIEW_PROCESS.md

    - Try a different structure request (e.g., modify `ItemsPage.tsx` temporarily) to see "Structure does not match"
 3. Verify edge cases work correctly

+**If using an alternative language from `algorithm-templates/`, instruct the candidate to:**

+1. Run the chosen language’s tests from that folder (e.g. `cd algorithm-templates/python && pytest`, or `cd algorithm-templates/go && go test ./...` — see `algorithm-templates/README.md` for each language).
+2. Confirm all tests in that template pass (same 25 scenarios as the default track).

 **What to observe:**
-- Do they run all tests?
+- Do they run all tests (backend or template)?
-- Do they verify the UI works?
+- If default: Do they verify the UI works?
 - Do they test edge cases?

 ---